 I’ve gotten used WordPress saving my posts, so when it doesn’t, and I accidentally close the tab….
 Damn.

 One of the problems with government schooling is the textbooks, particularly the history texts, which tend to become little more than a combination of puff piece and indoctrination manual after the various interests get done fighting over what goes in them.
 One thing they should avoid, but don’t, are current events.

-sed -E 's/(dumb|stupid)//g’
+sed -E 's/(dumb|stupid)//g' Junie B. Jones | less

 I had nothing to do with this Discordian activity:

 Because so many people have such trouble with logic — and do not understand that though A is a member of B, all B are not A — let me point out the following.

 The perpetrators of the terrorist attack on the U.S. on April 19, 1995, were Christian.